nuthanc/react/streams/client/README.md

 * To onSubmit, usually pass this.onSubmit, but with redux-form, things are a little different
 * We pass this.props.handleSubmit(this.onSubmit)
 * handleSubmit will automatically take care of event.preventDefault and doesn't pass event to onSubmit
-* But the values of the Field will be passed to onSubmit
+* But the values of the form will be passed to onSubmit